 Our collection of big Megalodon teeth, or fossils that are about four inches, make amazing statement pieces or additions to any collection.
 When you purchase a massive Megalodon tooth, it gives you a more tangible grasp of how large these sharks really were.

-4 ½ Inch Megalodon Tooth with Missing Corner - This super cool Megalodon tooth is missing a corner of the top of the root.
+4 ½ Inch Megalodon Tooth - This super cool Megalodon tooth is very rough at the top of the root.
 It’s rugged feel, and deep gray color helps to drive home the idea that these sharks were fierce and powerful.
 It’s giant, at 4 ½ inches in length, and it retails for $95.

 4 Inch Polished Megalodon Angustidens Tooth - This polished Megalodon’s tooth is unique in that the tooth belonged to another species of mega-toothed prehistoric shark called Angustiden.
 Angustiden was a relative of the Megalodon and lived during the same time period.
 This unique polished Megalodon tooth is 4 inches long and retails for $97.